Hoosat-Oy/hoosat_mobile/README.md

 ## License

-Kaspium is released under the MIT License
+Hoosat Mobile is released under the MIT License